rossgk2/migrationscripts/README.md

 If you want bulk_download_tool or download_webform_agreements to work in the government environment of Adobe Sign, you must perform all of the steps from the above and make the following changes:

 3. Create an access token with the scopes `agreement_read:self`, `library_read:self`, `user_read:self`, and `widget_read:self` by using the government API swagger page.
-See the "Manually creating access tokens" section of this article for this.
+See the [Manually creating access tokens](#manually-creating-access-tokens) section of this article for this.

 3.5.
 After step 3, open constants.py in a text editor.
 CTRL-F for "INITIAL_HOST", and change the `INITIAL_HOST` value to the government API base URL, which is `"https://api.na1.adobesign.us:443"`.
 If you have already run the .bat file by following previous steps, then delete the folder named "dist" before you rerun the .bat file.

-5. Follow the instructions in [Manually creating access tokens](#Manually creating access tokens) below to obtain an access token.
+5. Follow the instructions in [Manually creating access tokens](#manually-creating-access-tokens) below to obtain an access token.
 Copy the portion of the access token that does *not* include "Bearer ".
 Then open the .bat file and paste this into `<integration key goes here>`.

 # get_template_ids.py